worldpeaceenginelabs/GUNJS-STARTERKIT-QUICKSTART-ARTIFICIAL-INTELLIGENCE-PAIR-CODING/README.md

 ## Storage logic

 ### worldpeaceenginelabs / 1-MEGABYTE-STORE https://github.com/worldpeaceenginelabs/1-MEGABYTE-STORE
 A storage logic to distribute your whole user-database, but with only 1 Megabyte on each user's device.
-Works with 1, 100, 3333, and 8 Billion users.
-Stays always 1 MB!!!<br>
+Works with 1, 100, 3333, and 8 Billion users but stays always 1 MB!!!
+Infinity Store stores 3333 files, no matter which size, in 1 MB.<br>
 <br>

 ## Authentication, encryption/hash, security